magik1969/nec-display-protocol/README.md

 # Introduction
-`@protocol/nec-display` is Node module to encode and decode NEC displays commands using NEC control protocol for LCD monitors.
+`nec-display-protocol` is Node module to encode and decode NEC displays commands using NEC control protocol for LCD monitors.

 ## Main features
 - no external dependencies